 You may think the best way to treat a stain is to give it elbow grease, vigorously scrubbing the stain with detergent.
 But that’s not the best course of action, and it could even result in the stain spreading.
 Instead, gently dab the stain, working from the outside in.
 And, of course, the earlier you treat it, the more likely it is to go away.
+If you got a stain on your white shirt, some bleach alternatives may be even better for getting your clothes back to their brightest.
 Watch out for the signs you’re using too much laundry detergent.

 If clothing has a “dry clean” label, proceed with caution.
 Some items don’t actually need to be dry cleaned; if you’re dealing with natural fibers, like linens and silks, it’s probably safe to hand-wash them and let them air-dry.
 But for items like leather, suede, and “structured pieces” (like blazers and suits), you’ll probably want to obey that label.
 Here are some other tips you should know about dry cleaning.